Norcim rc electronics club page 17……

 SUPER-REGENERATIVE RECEIVER HISTORY By David Caudrey

-(Further details on Super-regenerative receivers can be found on page 19 of this website.)
+(Further details on Super-regenerative receivers can be found on page 19, also page 29 and page 37 of this website.)

 THE SUPER-REGENERATIVE RECEIVER